sandberg-lab/NASC-seq/README.md

 A configuration file should be prepared in the root of the experiment directory.
 For the layout of the configuration file see the example config file (/NASC-seq/data/config_example.py).
 In addition to the locations of some of the dependencies, users will have to refer to a genome using STAR (gnv), a gtf file (gtf) and an SJBD file (sjdb) to facilitate memory sharing while aligning.
 The config file furthermore includes links to a file with strand information for all features in the genome (strandFile), a stan model file (stanFile).

+Running the analysis can be done step-by-step by following the flags in the order presented under 'Usage'.
+When rerunning the analysis on the example data, exclude the 'vcfFilter' step since this depends on the availability of broader data (i.e. a position is excluded when it is found converted in many cells).
+Instead, the supplied result of this step in the QC/vcfFilter folder can be used to remove potential SNPs from the example data.

 ## Output